cleder/awesome-python-testing/README.md

 - [Pretend](https://github.com/alex/pretend) - is a library to make stubbing with Python easier.
 - [responses](https://github.com/getsentry/responses) - A utility library for mocking out the requests Python library.
 - [time-machine](https://github.com/adamchainz/time-machine) - Travel through time in your tests.
-- [VCR.py](https://github.com/kevin1024/vcrpy) - Record and replay HTTP interactions on your tests.
+- [trustme](https://github.com/python-trio/trustme) -gives you a fake certificate authority (CA) that you can use to generate fake TLS certs to use in your tests.

 ## Mutation Testing